-According to a new report from bestcarweb.jp, the Nissan Kicks e-Power units ordered in running colours will be delivered by December.
+According to a report from bestcarweb.jp in August, the Nissan Kicks e-Power units ordered in running colours would be delivered by December.
 The orders specified in less popular colours will take longer.
 Customers can choose from 9 monotone colours and 4 dual-tone colours.
 Customers selecting the Night Veil Purple, Sunlight Yellow (pictured above) and Radiant Red monotone options will get their Nissan Kicks e-Power delivered after February 2021.

 Nissan Kicks e-Power launched in Japan in an advanced specification